 For more detailed information on Parachain Auctions, check out our “Parachain Auctions Explained” page.

-Karura (KAR) – Described as a Decentralized Finance (DeFi) hub and stablecoin platform for the Kusama network, Karura is intended to operate on Kusama as a parachain.
-It will aim to host several different functions on its platform, including a crypto collateralized stablecoin, a decentralized exchange (AMM), access to liquid staking, and an EVM compatible blockchain.
+Karura (KAR) – Described as a Decentralized Finance (DeFi) hub and stablecoin platform for the Kusama network, Karura will operate on Kusama as a parachain and aims to host several different functions on its platform, including a crypto-collateralized stablecoin, an automated market maker (AMM) decentralized exchange, access to liquid staking, and a blockchain compatible with Ethereum’s code.

 Shiden (SDN) – Shiden is intended to function as a smart contract layer for the Kusama network where developers can design and build new decentralized applications.
 Built as a parachain, Shiden aims to be a cross-chain platform, meaning that it can support various smart contracts that are not native to Kusama, including ones built for Ethereum.
 Shiden also supports many layer 2 solutions, offering ways to improve upon its network’s scalability and transaction speeds.